 Understanding that BI users are also consumers with all the associated expectations, we can start to frame a use-case that exemplifies the challenges of designing an effective mobile dashboard.
-Let's consider a warehouse manager, responsible for keeping tabs on a variety of metrics, including stock levels, shipping schedules, inventor turnover, etc. Turnover rates are relevant in certain situations, such as weekly or monthly meetings with other managers and decision-makers; stock levels and shipping schedules impact decisions made on a daily basis.
+Let's consider a warehouse manager responsible for keeping tabs on a variety of supply chain metrics, including stock levels, shipping schedules, inventory turnover, etc. Turnover rates are relevant in certain situations, such as weekly or monthly meetings with other managers and decision-makers; stock levels and shipping schedules impact decisions made on a daily basis.

 Working on the warehouse floor, it is apparent that the warehouse manager only needs to access operational KPIs and metrics.
 The analytical data is incredibly important, and will ultimately guide which operational metrics are evaluated, and are best viewed in an environment that encourages analysis.
 This is further reinforced by the device that he is using to access his KPIs.
 A desktop dashboard promotes deep analysis while a smart-phone is designed for quick consumption with minimal effort.

 Designing an effective mobile dashboard is, at least in part, the responsibility of the organization deploying it.
 Obviously, the degree to which organizations can design their dashboard depends on the tools and on a thorough understanding of user roles, scenarios, and goals.